cvetomir-todorov/CecoChat/README.md

 # Why

 I decided to take on the challenge to design a globally-scalable chat like WhatsApp and Facebook Messenger.
 Based on [statistics](https://www.statista.com/statistics/258749/most-popular-global-mobile-messenger-apps/) the montly active users are 2.0 bln for WhatsApp and 1.3 bln for Facebook Messenger.
 At that scale I decided to start a bit smaller.
 A good first step was to design a system that would be able to handle a smaller number of active users which are directly connected to it.
-I call it a cell.
+Let's call it a cell.
 After that I would need to design how multiple cells placed in different geographic locations would communicate with each other.
 I certainly don't have the infrastructure to validate the design and the implementation.
 But I used the challenge to think at a large scale and to learn a few new technologies and approaches along the way.

 # Overall design